 top of page

-Matt Babcock: I’d like to start off by asking you about your background.
+Matt Babcock: I’d like to start by asking about your background.
 Where are you from?

 Isaiah Stewart: I'm from Rochester, New York.
 I was born and raised here.